 But with your organization’s permitted-use policies defined, how do ensure that all data sharing abides by these rules?

-This is where Data Republic’s Senate platform comes in.
+This is where Data Republic comes in.
 Our platform helps a business apply and enforce its permitted-use policies across the organization and in data exchanges with other companies.

 The framework is particularly well suited to governing data exchanges between two or more organizations, because it can provide full visibility of and control over shared datasets.

-For example, Senate’s data auditing functions allow an organization to track who accessed its dataset and how the data was used.
-In addition, Senate’s governance controls can ensure that all data collaboration with other organizations, including analytics, takes place on the platform and that only the approved data insights are extracted.
+For example, Data Republic’s data auditing functions allow an organization to track who accessed its dataset and how the data was used.
+In addition, governance controls can ensure that all data collaboration with other organizations, including analytics, takes place on the platform and that only the approved data insights are extracted.

 Governance Starts with Permitted Use

 The custodian can approve or reject the request, or negotiate with the analyst to vary the terms of permitted use.
-Once both parties agree, the terms are included in a data ‘license,’ which is a prerequisite for every data project on Senate.
+Once both parties agree, the terms are included in a data ‘license,’ which is a prerequisite for every data project.

 With the permitted use of a dataset defined, similar future projects become much quicker and easier.
 Internal projects and data exchanges with other organizations become more repeatable.
 This opens opportunities to gain access to more data for new insights.
 There’s even potential to monetize your organization’s data if it’s valuable enough to other businesses.